Who should apply?

 - Our online program is CAHME-accredited and mirrors the on-campus MHA program in Health Systems Management.

-- Students are able to complete the online degree program in as few as 32 months.
+- Students can complete the online degree program in 26 to 32 months.

 - The same experienced, industry-shaping faculty experts teach in both the online and on-campus MHA programs.